c00lgat/OBSIDIAN/AWS reStart/Labs/189-JAWS-Activity-Optimize Utilization.md

 In this activity, you will take on the role of Sofia, and work on optimizing the Café instance to save costs.

+## Task 1: Optimize the website to reduce costs
+Because the local database was migrated to Amazon RDS, you can reduce AWS service costs by performing the following actions on the Café EC2 instance:
+- Remove the local database from the instance.
+This action will reduce costs in both CPU and storage utilization.
+- Change the instance type from t3.small to _t3.micro_.
+Because the database process no longer runs on the instance, the smaller instance type will be both effective and also cheaper to run.

+In this task, you use the AWS Command Line Interface (AWS CLI) to perform these actions.
+You begin by opening a Secure Shell (SSH) session to the _Café instance_ and the _CLI Host_.